oskarva/imbalance-market-price-prediction-thesis/README.md

 - The EBM achieves predictive accuracy on par with XGBoost across most zones, enabling interpretability with negligible performance loss.
 - The residual-based stacked model yields marginal improvements, suggesting alternative stacking strategies (e.g., classification-then-regression) may be more effective.
 - Forecasting periods with activation price deviations from the day-ahead spot remains challenging; model performance drops when isolating these events.
-- EBM shape functions reveal the dominant influence of the spot price and non-linear, region-specific effects of drivers such as hydropower output and residual load—particularly in NO3 and NO4.
+- EBM shape functions reveal the dominant influence of the spot price and non-linear, region-specific effects of drivers such as hydropower output and residual load, particularly in NO3 and NO4.

 ## Repository Contents